cloudmesh-community/fa18-516-17/project-report/report.md

 First, it is possible to store files of any size on HDFS.
 The distributed file system breaks files down to files that potentially petabytes in size into smaller pieces or blocks and each piece could be stored on different machines.
 In this system, a HDFS master node known as a NameNode and a slave node is called a DataNode.
 NameNodes maintain and manage all information about all files and directories stored on HDFS including the file system tree and metadata.
 DataNodes are the actual storage for the blocks.
 NameNode sends blocks to the DataNodes to store and DataNodes continuously report their status back including the list of blocks they are storing.
 This makes it possible to store files of any size on a Hadoop Cluster.

-For the purposes of the project we are keeping the NameNode and the DataNode on the same VirtualBox with a small set of sample data, in order to do this at scale leveraging the HDFS structure using NameNodes and DataNodes distributed across many servers would be required.
+We are keeping the NameNode and the DataNode on the same VirtualBox with a small set of sample data, in order to do this at scale leveraging the HDFS structure using NameNodes and DataNodes distributed across many servers would be required.
 In addition, to fully leverage HDFS the goal would be to store the retailer data in larger files instead of millions of smaller files to be able to have the NameNode use less memory.

 Commodity Hardware means using standard commonly used hardware without the need to specialized high-end systems.
 As discussed earlier, less cost is important for retailers so being able to use more common server configuration systems to build a reliable cluster with HDFS results is extremely important.